Tour Length

 6 Questions About Birding Safari Tours

-Why should I choose a birding safari?
+Why should I choose an African birding safari?

 “Obviously because you want to do a safari that will focus on birds, not the Big Five and other furry fauna.
 Africa supports a wonderfully varied and colorful birdlife.
 While you will see plenty of larger species on an ordinary safari, you are likely to double (even triple) the trip list on a bird safari.
 A well-constructed bird-watching tour will maximize the area’s potential in several ways.
 The safari will use expert birding guides, concentrate on locations that support interesting species and ignore all but the most special animal sightings.
 You will be out and about in the early morning and late afternoon, when avian activity tends to peak.
 These are all good reasons for serious enthusiasts to choose a dedicated bird-watching tour.
 However, be warned that the single-minded focus of a specialist bird tour might be a turn-off for safari-goers looking to balance birding with wildlife-viewing. ”